-Proper care of your permanent denture is vital to maintain their appearance and health.
-To help your dentures stay looking shiny, you need to brush them at least twice a day with a special soft toothbrush is designed for this purpose that clean without damaging your dental appliance.
-It also keeps food particles from building up between apertures to avoid staining and damage over time.
+Proper care of your permanent dentures is vital to maintain their appearance and health.
+To help your dentures stay looking shiny, you need to brush them at least twice a day with a special soft toothbrush designed for this purpose that cleans without damaging your dental appliance.
+It also keeps food particles from building up between the apertures to avoid staining and damage over time.
 Moreover, it is not advisable to use a regular toothbrush for cleaning.

-They can be removed as needed, but there is one downside to wearing them all the time, they can cause bad breath and receding gums.
-When going to bed, soak your conventional dentures overnight in a glass of water or denture cleaner so that it keeps well lubricate, which will help reduce dryness and irritation.
+They can be removed as needed, but there is one downside to wearing them all the time.
+They can cause bad breath and receding gums.
+When going to bed, soak your conventional dentures overnight in a glass of water or denture cleaner so that they stay well lubricated, which will help reduce dryness and irritation.
 However, avoid using hot water for cleaning as it may damage the dentures.

 It is essential to take your removable denture to the dentist for any adjustments or repairs.
-They can only last for up to seven years, and eventually, they’ll need replacing as the denture material wears down.
+They can only last for up to seven years, and eventually, they’ll need to be replaced as the denture material wears down.

 Eating and talking with denture replacement can be a bit of an adjustment.
 You might find that your new teeth slip around while you chew and bite, or some sounds are muffled by the denture when speaking.
-These things will get better, and you’ll be accustomed to your dentures with time after practising different ways to eat comfortably and learning how to communicate clearly again.
+These things will get better, and you’ll become accustomed to your dentures with time, after practising different ways of eating comfortably and learning how to communicate clearly again.

 How Much Do They Cost?